hammockman/Water-Tension-using-DIC/figures/Line art of sample1/caption.md

 Figure ??.
-Diagram of specimen, showing grain orientation relative to measured face (Face A).
+Diagram of specimen, showing grain orientation relative to measured face (Face A) and drying faces (Face B, and face opposite).